skurhse/skurhse/README.md

 # Hi, I'm Skurhse! ✨

-I'm a queer femme backend engineer and Debian enthusiast.
+I'm a queer femme backend engineer.
+I like to build cool stuff.